ELDORA, Iowa – A father accused of holding his son prisoner under the stairs is pleading not guilty.

 - Woman pleads guilty to kidnapping in adopted daughter's death

-- Rochester man pleads not guilty to child sex abuse charge
+- Mower County man pleads not guilty in child sex abuse case